rcemper/ZPM-cache/README.md

 and __IRIS for UNIX (Ubuntu Server LTS for x86-64 Containers) 2020.1 (Build 215U) Mon Mar 30 2020 20:27:11 EDT__

 There is a mismatch between Installer.cls and Module.xls
-So it fails at import of .INC files actual workaround is simple
+So it fails at import of .INC files.
+But the actual workaround is simpler than module.xml
 ~~~
 USER>zn "%SYS"
 ~~~